You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Methodology

 \subsection{Training}

-The training procedure, illustrated in Figure 2, begins by fine-tuning a T5 model using the training dataset.
+The training procedure, as illustrated in \hyperref[fig:Figure2]{Figure 2}, begins by fine-tuning a T5 model using the original training dataset.
+This step establishes a well-initialized base model.
 Subsequently, a prompt training dataset is created for learning error-correcting prompts.
-Finally, the error-correcting prompts are trained on the prompt training dataset to enhance their ability to guide the language model in integrating slot values that were previously missed.
+Finally, while keeping the fine-tuned T5 model frozen, the error-correcting prompts are trained on the prompt training dataset to enhance their ability to guide the language model in integrating slot values that were previously missed.
+For more details, see the \hyperref[pt]{Prompt Tuning} section.

-\textbf{Fine-tune T5}: We simply fine-tune the T5 model on the data-to-text generation training set.
-This step provides a good initial model.

-\textbf{Data Generation }: As the training data has already been exposed to the T5 model in the previous step for fine-tuning the initial T5 model, we cannot use the training dataset to learn the error-correction special prompt.
-Therefore, we will generate a new training set for prompt learning.
-Figure 3 illustrates such a process.
+\textbf{Generating Prompt Training Dataset}: Since the training data has already been exposed to the T5 model during the initial fine-tuning, we cannot use the same dataset to learn the error-correction prompts.
+Therefore, a new training set is generated for prompt learning, as depicted in \hyperref[fig:Figure3]{Figure 3}.
 Specifically, the data generation process (data generator) creates input-output pairs.
-The candidate input is generated by replacing the slot values of an input in the original training set with other values randomly sampled from the possible values for the slot.
-For example, "\textit{recommend(name[Tom Clancy], release\_year[1999], has\_linux\_release[yes])}" comprises the intention \textit{recommend}, slot names \textit{release\_year}, \textit{name}, and \textit{has\_linux\_release}, and slot values \textit{1999}, \textit{Tom Clancy}, and \textit{yes}.
-After replacement, we may obtain \textit{recommend(name[Tom Clancy], release\_year[1999], has\_linux\_release[yes])}, upon undergoing slot value replacement, yields an unseen input such as \textit{recommend(name[RollerCoaster Tycoon], release\_year[2001], has\_linux\_release[no])}.
-The candidate inputs are then fed into the fine-tuned T5 model to generate initial predictions.
-Following the application of the \hyperref[sec:se]{Slot Error Checker}, those inputs containing slot errors are marked with error-correcting prompt.
-For example, in the case shown in Figure 3, we append '<token1> <token2> <token3>' next to '2001', as it is omitted from the initial prediction.
-The prompted inputs will be the final inputs.
+The candidate input is generated by replacing the slot values in an input from the original training set with other values randomly sampled from the possible values for each slot.
+For example, "\textit{recommend(name[Tom Clancy], release\_year[1999], has\_linux\_release[yes])}" comprises the intention "\textit{recommend}", slot names "\textit{release\_year}, \textit{name}, and \textit{has\_linux\_release}", and slot values "\textit{1999}, \textit{Tom Clancy}, and \textit{yes}."
+We use a slot value dictionary, created from grouping all unique values corresponding to the same slot name in the training set, for this replacement.
+After slot value replacement, we could generate an unseen input like "\textit{recommend(name[RollerCoaster Tycoon], release\_year[2001], has\_linux\_release[no])}."
+These candidate inputs are then fed into the fine-tuned T5 model to generate initial predictions.
+The Slot Error Checker is applied to identify the parts of the inputs with slot errors, which are subsequently marked with an error-correcting prompt.